ÂÂÂÂ

 Step 5.
 Connect OD Male Thread to Manifold

-Once everything drilled up, start connecting the OD male thread to the manifold then secure the manifold by using a zip tie.
+Once everything is drilled up, start connecting the OD male thread to the manifold and secure it with a zip tie.

-Then, secure the front air inflation with OD quick connect nylon tube.
-Lastly, just connect the tube to the manifold to complete this step.
+Then, secure the front air inflation with an OD quick-connect nylon tube.
+Lastly, connect the tube to the manifold to complete this step.

-Note: The picture above there was two OD Nylon tube the one without valve control goes to the rear and the one with the control is for the front.
-The picture below the nylon tube is coming from the ARB air compressor to the air manifold.
+Note: In the picture above, there are two OD Nylon tubes.
+The one without valve control goes to the rear, and the one with the control is for the front.
+In the picture below, the nylon tube is coming from the ARB air compressor to the air manifold.

 Step 6.
 Cut Pneumatic Air Line + Connect Male Thread to Air Chucks

-Connect the 1/4″ PT male thread 6mm straight pneumatic push-in quick fitting connectors and the air chuck, Heavy Duty Closed Flow Lock On Tire Chuck (or the Haltec H-5265 Standard Bore Lock-On Air Chuck).
+Connect the 1/4″ PT male thread 6mm straight pneumatic push-in quick-fit connectors to the air chuck, Heavy Duty Closed Flow Lock-On Tire Chuck (or the Haltec H-5265 Standard Bore Lock-On Air Chuck).

 Step 7.
 Test Air System For Calibration

-Test your air system, calibrate if you have to.
+Test your air system and calibrate it if necessary.
 Use a spray bottle with water and soap to see if you have an air leak.

 Price may vary; I spent $134.00 for this project and 30 minutes of labor.

-Airing down from 35 psi to 19 psi is about 5 minutes and airing up from 19 psi to 35 psi is 5minutes as well.
+Airing down from 35 psi to 19 psi takes about 5 minutes, and airing up from 19 psi to 35 psi takes 5 minutes as well.

-That is a minute, twenty-five seconds each tire, a minute, and twenty-five of not squatting down.
-You can use a bigger hose if you want the faster result but that is all up to you.
+That is a minute and twenty-five seconds for each tire and a minute and twenty-five seconds of not squatting down.
+You can use a bigger hose for a faster result, but that is all up to you.